 Information for patients

-- If you have a family doctor: Family doctor offices are open to their patients during COVID-19.
-It is important that you still prioritize your health and get ongoing care and advice for acute or chronic conditions requiring treatment or medication.
-You are not "a bother" and you are not stressing the healthcare system.
+- If you have a family doctor: Family doctor offices are open to their patients.
+It is important that you still prioritize your health and get ongoing care and advice for any health concerns, particularly acute or chronic conditions.
 Read more here.

 - If you do not have a family doctor: Walk-in clinics are open.
 They, too, offer virtual care options first and arrange an in-person visit as needed.
 You can use the Virtual Care Directory (select "Victoria) to view local virtual care options.
 Call the clinic first for an appointment with a community doctor, do not just show up.
 A list of walk-in clinics and their wait times is also available at Medimap.ca.
 Wait-times are currently short.